 Halloween Books for Kids

-These are our favorite Halloween books, once they have been read Freddie will fill out a book report.
+These are our favorite Halloween books for middle schoolers, once they have been read Freddie will fill out a book report.

 - Big Pumpkin – is a wonderful picture book for grades K-3